RNCryptor/RNCryptor/README.md

 # Building

-Comes packaged as a static library, but the `RNCryptor.h` and `RNCryptor.m` files can be dropped into any project.
+Comes packaged as a static library, but the source files can be dropped into any project.
+The OpenSSL files are not required.

 Requires `Security.framework`.

-NOTE: Mac support should be possible, but requires replacing `SecCopyRandomBytes()` and switching from AES-CTR to AES-CBC (at least in 10.7).
+Supports 10.7+ and iOS 5+.
+For more information on backporting, read and comment on Issue #22.

 # Design considerations